 These terms form a contract between us so it is important that you have read and understood the terms before starting lessons with me.
 If there is anything you do not understand, please ask me before you accept the terms (ideally at an introductory meeting, before your first driving lesson).
 I will ask for written confirmation (by email) that the terms have been read and accepted before you start your lessons.

 All learners must read and accept these terms but, where a third party (e.g. parent/legal guardian/relative) has contacted me to arrange lessons on your behalf or is paying me directly for your lessons, they will also be provided with these terms and asked to accept these terms.
 If you are under 18 and have contacted me directly for lessons (and are paying me directly), you are advised to consult a parent/guardian before agreeing to these terms.

-If I change my terms of business, while you are still taking lessons with me, I will provide you with an updated copy (and a summary of any changes) at least 28 days before they come into effect (and I may ask you to reconfirm your acceptance).
+If there is any material change to my terms of business, while you are still taking lessons with me, I will provide you with an updated copy (and a summary of any changes) at least 28 days before they come into effect (and I may ask you to reconfirm your acceptance).

 2. My Business Details – I am a self employed, independent driving instructor, operating under a franchise agreement with AA Driving School (AADS).
 I am registered as a sole trader under the name “Driving Lessons with Martin (Nottingham)” and can be contacted by phone (07980111234) or by email (email@example.com).
 Although I am contracted with AADS, this is purely for the arrangement of a fully maintained and serviced driving school car.
 Your contract for driving lessons is solely with me (for the duration of your lessons with me) and not with AADS.